oliviayugovich/LAMPSEQ/README.md

 ## CONTACT
-To contact the authors about this code or customising this code for other LAMP primer targets, **please email Olivia Yugovich** at olivia.yugovich@gmail.com
+To contact the authors about this code or customising for other LAMP primer targets, **please email Olivia Yugovich** at olivia.yugovich@gmail.com